Danny Kaspar

-Daniel Joseph Kaspar (born November 16, 1954) is an American college basketball coach.
+Daniel Joseph Kaspar (born November 16, 1954) is a former American college basketball coach.
 Kaspar served as men's basketball head coach at the University of the Incarnate Word, Stephen F. Austin State University, and Texas State University.
 He has also been an assistant coach at Lamar, Midwestern State and Baylor.

 Early life

 Born in Corpus Christi, Texas, Kaspar graduated from Mary Carroll High School in Corpus Christi in 1973.
 He then attended Texas A&I University, a NAIA program at the time, and played shooting guard on the Texas A&I Javelinas basketball team for one year.
 He then transferred to McLennan Community College in Waco, Texas and North Texas State University.
 On the North Texas State Mean Green basketball team, Kaspar averaged 7 points as a junior in 1976–77 and 4.2 points as a senior in 1977–78.
 Kaspar graduated from North Texas State in 1978.

 Coaching career

 Kaspar began his career as an assistant coach to Billy Tubbs at Division I Lamar University in the 1979–80 season, a season when Lamar finished the regular season first in the Southland Conference and advanced to the Sweet 16 round of the NCAA Tournament.
 In 1980, Kaspar became an assistant coach at Division II Midwestern State.
 Kaspar then became an assistant on Harry Miller's staff at Stephen F. Austin in 1983 for three seasons, including two seasons in Stephen F. Austin's transition from Division II to Division I (1984–1986).

 From 1986 to 1991, Kaspar was an assistant to Gene Iba at Baylor.